cindy0092/Weather-Now/README.md

 3. Tokyo
 4. Cairo
 5. Mountain View
-- allow users to choose one of those cities, then show 10 days weather forecast of the selected city.
+- allow users to choose one of the 5 cities, then show 10 days weather forecast of the selected city.